IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 (Work in progress)

-- Identity: Any identifying information about an end-user or service, be it a client or server, including IP addresses.
+This section defines basic terms used in this document, with references to pre-existing definitions as appropriate.
+As in {{!RFC4949}} and {{!RFC6973}}, each entry is preceded by a dollar sign ($) and a space for automated searching.

+- $ Identity: Any subset of an individual's attributes, including names and IP addresses, that identifies the individual within a given context.
+Individuals usually have multiple identities for use in different contexts.
+See {{!RFC6973}}.
-- Reputation: A random variable with some distribution.
+- $ Reputation: A random variable with some distribution.
 A reputation can either be "bad" or "good" with some probability according to the distribution.
-- Reputation context: The context in which a given reputation applies.
+- $ Reputation context: The context in which a given reputation applies.
-- Reputation proof: A non-interactive zero knowledge proof of a reputation signal.
+- $ Reputation proof: A non-interactive zero knowledge proof of a reputation signal.
-- Reputation signal: A representative of a reputation.
+- $ Reputation signal: A representative of a reputation.

 # IP address tracking